The chat box accepts normal messages, dice expressions, commands, and

 Macro Processor

 Now for the extra functionality.
-Basically, a preprocessing step
+A preprocessing step interprets the

 Example